Babies grow very quickly. All you need for the first few weeks are enough clothes to make sure your baby will be warm and clean.

 - It's illegal and extremely dangerous to put a rear-facing infant car seat in the front passenger seat if your car is fitted with an airbag.

 Look for the United Nations ECE Regulation number R44.03 or R44.04, or the new i-size regulation R129, when you buy a car seat.
+Look for the E mark label on the car seat.

 For more advice on choosing and fitting baby car seats safely, go to the Royal Society for the Prevention of Accidents (RoSPA) website on child car seats.